sarkeraumio/Heart-blood-pressure-monitoring-system/README.md

 5. **Estimate SYS/DIA.** Fixed-ratio thresholds are applied to the envelope — systolic is read where amplitude rises through ~0.5 × peak on the high-pressure side, diastolic where it falls through ~0.8 × peak on the low-pressure side.
 6. **Report.** Values are rendered on the OLED and broadcast over radio, then the valve fully opens to release the cuff.

 > Ratio constants and the pressure calibration curve are device-specific.
-See [Calibration](#calibration).

 ## Repository structure